 These are examples of what your gift or approximate payroll deduction can do to assist a student, improve a classroom experience, or make the campus a nicer place.*

 CDs for the music library; medical supplies for a nursing simulation lab; a textbook for a student in need.

 Four student tickets to the Pittsburgh Symphony Orchestra; pots and pans for the Culinary Academy; cost of a passport for a student to study abroad; contribution to an existing scholarship fund; a textbook for a student in need.

 Conference registration fees for a student to present research; lab equipment; naming a seat in Fisher Auditorium.

-Honorary or memorial tree on campus; a semester’s worth of books for a student in need; a departmental scholarship award; equipment or supplied for a science lab.
+Honorary or memorial tree on campus; a semester’s worth of books for a student in need; a departmental scholarship award; equipment or supplies for a science lab.

 Internship stipend for an unpaid experience; supplies for a faculty and student collaborative research project; technology upgrades for IUP Libraries.
 This giving level will also earn you the distinction of membership in the IUP Leadership Society.

 It does!
 If your spouse works for a company that will match your donation, the impact of your gift could be doubled.
 Some companies that operate here in Indiana do have matching gift programs.
 Ask your spouse to check with his or her employer, or use

 Send a message to email@example.com or call the Annual Giving Office at 724-357-5555.